scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 For VTK classes that have operators ``<``, ``<=``, ``==``, ``>=``, ``>``
 defined, equivalent Python operators are provided.

-Some class methods in VTK return information via parameters passed by reference.
-For example, in the following code block, the parameter ``t`` is a return parameter from the method ``IntersectWithLine``.
+Some functions in VTK return information via parameters passed by reference.
+For example, in the following code block, the parameter ``t`` is a return parameter from the member function ``IntersectWithLine``.

 .. code-block:: c++